 SARS-CoV-2 is 50-200 nm in diameter and will be carried in the air in respiratory droplets smaller than 1 μm.
 Such droplets can settle onto surfaces.
 Surface topography is very different from a microscopic point of view to what we see with the human eye.
-Many surfaces which seem smooth with the naked intricate and rough when viewed at the eve are microscopic scale.
+Many surfaces which seem smooth with the naked intricate when viewed eve are and rough at the microscopic scale.